-Juggling multiple clients, job sites and locations is always a challenge, and it can leave you feeling stretched thin.
+Juggling multiple clients, job sites and locations is always a challenge; it can leave you feeling stretched thin.
 But if you’re getting behind the wheel as part of your job, staying alert is absolutely vital, keeping you and other road users safe, and not putting the business at risk.

-If you’re an employer and/or business owner, you have a responsibility to make sure your employees are fit to drive as part of their job, and this includes whether they are alert and rested enough.
+As an employer or business owner, you have a responsibility to ensure your employees are fit to drive for their job, and this includes whether they are alert and rested enough.
 As an employee or if you’re self-employed, it’s crucial that you take personal responsibility for recognising when you’re too tired to be in control of a vehicle.

 The risks of driving while under the influence of drugs or alcohol are well known, as are the serious legal repercussions, ranging from penalty points to a driving ban if convicted.
 But we hear about tiredness at the wheel far less often – even though so-called ‘drowsy driving’ is as much as a danger as driving under the influence.